cucumber/cucumber.ml/README.md

 # Cucumber Lwt

-To allow concurrancy, Lwt support is included.
-This is fairly similar to the synchonous verison given above but with a few important changes to the function signatures.
-To seperate the differing implementations, the user will need to use the `Cucumber.LibLwt` module rather than the `Cucumber.Lib` module.
+To allow concurrency, Lwt support is included.
+This is fairly similar to the synchronous version given above but with a few important changes to the function signatures.
+To separate the differing implementations, the user will need to use the `Cucumber.LibLwt` module rather than the `Cucumber.Lib` module.